 -WordPress site migration might fail.

 The plugin might not support your new host.

 So, if you want to move a WordPress site, be smart about which plugin you choose.

 WordPress Site Migration by Hand

 Lastly, you can manually migrate a website.
-However, it is recommended if you know the pros and cons of a WordPress site and have enough expertise.
+However, it is recommended that you know the pros and cons of a WordPress site and have enough expertise.
 Also, bear in mind that the manual migration method is risky, and it is not advised to try it if you have little to no idea of what you need to do.
 It might break your live WordPress site or even fail the migration process.

 1) Get WordPress Files

 Firstly, download every WordPress file in one of the following ways: